AjayTyler/simple-sql-style-guide/style-guide-overview.md

 - Use soft tabs, not hard
 - Set your tab size to 2 or 4 (your pick)
-- Put commas at the end, not the beginning (your pick)
 - Favor tall and narrow over short and wide
 - Don't re-use table aliases (re-using column aliases is fine)
 - When aliasing, be explicit rather than implicit